- July 17, 2018

 A wide selection of hearing aids are available today that aid people with hearing loss or deafness and need to be able to hear better.
 This wide variety of hearing aids has been developed to match the specific hearing requirements of the individual.
 Which provides a physical application that satisfies the preferences of the individuals who need them.
 As with many technological marvels of today, hearing aids need specially designed hearing aid batteries to work at peak performance.

 Although hearing aid batteries are small and round, and appear very similar to those batteries we use for wrist watches, you will find features that help you in your selection of the correct replacement.
 Hearing aid batteries have been assigned standardised colors.
 This great feature that will help you to see at a glance which class of hearing aid battery you are currently using and in turn assist you in the replacement process.
 Many but not all hearing aid users can be classed as elderly people.

 Unfortunately loss of hearing often occurs in a period of life when eyesight also begins to suffer.
-With that fact in mind, it is easy to understand that those little etched numbers on a little battery, can be very difficult to read.
+With that in mind, it’s easy to understand that those etched numbers on the battery, can be difficult to read.
 On the other hand, a little color coded tab is quickly recognized.

-You find that in fact there are several available sizes of hearing aid batteries but that little color coded tab really makes life easier, even in times of diminished vision and failing memories.
+You will find that there are several available sizes of hearing aid batteries.
+Therefor that color coded tab really makes life easier.
+Even in times of diminished vision and failing memories.
 Remembering a color is much easier that a set of numbers or symbols.
 The standard for these color codes is very basic and easy to use.
 Orange tabs represent a size 13 while brown tabs are size 312.
 Batteries with yellow tabs indicate a size 10 and those batteries with blue tabs is size 675?